CTU-Bern/presize/paper/paper.md

 e.g. for a retrospective data analysis, the precision of an expected measure can be calculated.
 Precision is expressed as the confidence interval around the measure.
-The level of confidence can be specified; the usual 95%-confidence interval is the default.
-Second, based on a given precision (i.e. confidence interval), the sample size can be calculated.
+The level of confidence can be specified; the usual 95%-confidence interval (CI) is the default.
+Second, based on a given precision (i.e. CI), the sample size can be calculated.
 This is mainly of use in the planning of prospective studies, where the aim is to estimate a measure of interest with enough confidence.
-The available functions in the package require common input arguments; either the sample size or the width of the confidence interval, and the level of the confidence interval.
+The available functions in the package require common input arguments; either the sample size or the width of the CI, and the level of the CI.
 Depending on the function, further specific input arguments are required such as the expected area under the curve (AUC) for test accuracy.